m-deepankar-singh/cultus-platform/docs/prd.md

 *   Streamline platform administration for internal staff and provide appropriate oversight for client staff and stakeholders.
 *   Establish a flexible architecture that supports both shared and fully customized product offerings for clients.
 *   Generate revenue through university partnerships and platform usage.
+*   Offer an advanced, AI-driven "Job Readiness" product to prepare students effectively for the job market.

 ### 2.2 User goals
 *   **Students:** Access assigned learning Products and Modules easily via a hierarchical dashboard, complete courses and assessments seamlessly, track learning progress accurately, and resume interrupted course sessions.
+Engage with the "Job Readiness" product to develop practical skills through AI-powered projects and simulated interviews, and track their progress via a 5-star system.
+Optionally, attempt one-time AI-generated promotion exams after reaching the 2nd and 3rd stars (if in Bronze or Silver tier) to advance to a higher difficulty tier for subsequent activities.
 *   **Platform Admin:** Manage the entire platform lifecycle, including creating and configuring products and modules (using central question banks), managing user roles and permissions, overseeing clients, and ensuring system integrity.
+Configure and manage the "Job Readiness" product, including its AI components, difficulty tiers, and lngestion_project_backgrounpecific project types.
+This includes enabling and configuring the optional Promotion Exams (e.g., number of questions, attempt conditions).
 *   **Platform Staff:** Manage client relationships, assign pre-defined products to clients, and manage student access for those clients efficiently (knowing all students under a client get access to all assigned products).
 *   **Platform Viewer (Stakeholders):** Gain a high-level overview of student engagement and progress across all participating universities.
 *   **Client Staff (University):** Monitor the progress and performance of students specifically from their own institution, and be notified of updates to assigned Products/Modules.